 David Cartledge, Co-Director and 2014 Core Faculty

-David Cartledge currently serves as Assistant Professor in the Piano department at the Indiana University Jacobs School of Music, and has performed across the United States and internationally.
+David Cartledge currently serves as Associate Professor in the Piano department at the Indiana University Jacobs School of Music, and has performed across the United States and internationally.
 He is a recipient of the Queen Elizabeth II Silver Jubilee Trust Award and has been awarded grants from the Ian Potter and George Alexander Foundations.

 At the Jacobs School of Music, Dr. Cartledge teaches the School’s graduate Piano Literature and Keyboard Literature classes, and directs the Secondary Piano Program—a program for non-piano majors that provides instruction to more than 850 students per semester.
 From 2007–2009, he was Associate Chair of the Piano department at the Jacobs School.